Native Builtins

 Each level parses 2 flags via :usage, then dispatches a subcommand.
 This reflects a typical CLI with nested commands where each level accepts its own options.

-Inline .so Variant (argsh-so)
+Self-Contained Variant (argsh-so)

 Custom Types